 Massage and Heat Your Feet

-For tired and aching feet we have a range of foot massagers and warmers to choose from, including the Zest Infrared Foot Massager and the Deluxe Massage Foot Warmer.
-For the ultimate in home pampering, why not treat yourself to a Deluxe Foot Spa?
+For tired and aching feet we have a range of foot massagers and warmers to choose from, including the Zest Infrared Foot Massager.
+For the ultimate in home pampering, why not treat yourself to a foot massage?

 Consider Supplements or Medication